AndreiChertkov/teneva_research_optima_tt/README.md

 ## Description

 Numerical experiments for **optima_tt** method from [teneva](https://github.com/AndreiChertkov/teneva) python package.
-This method finds items which relate to min and max elements of the tensor train (TT) tensor.
+This method finds items which relate to min and max elements of the tensor in the tensor train (TT) format.

 ## Installation